 Bra-Line Back Lift

-Aging and weight fluctuations can cause unwanted bulging in the mid back, above or below the bra strap.
-There is a common misconception that this is excess fat, but in most patients, loose skin also contributes to that unflattering roll.
+Aging and significant weight loss can cause annoying bulging in the mid and upper back, above or below the bra strap.
+It’s a common misconception that this is excess fat, but in most patients, excess skin also contributes to unflattering back rolls.
 A bra-line back lift is a procedure to smooth and tighten the back and improve your appearance in clothing and swimsuits.

 Am I a Candidate for Bra-Line Back Lift?

 As with most types of body contouring procedures, it’s important that you be a healthy non-smoker who is at or close to your goal weight.
 A good candidate for a bra-line back lift has a roll of loose skin that bulges out below or above the bra strap.
-Occasionally, younger or heavier patients have fat excess without loose skin and these patients may be better candidates for liposuction of the back.
+Occasionally, younger or heavier patients have fatty excess tissue without sagging skin, and these patients may be better candidates for liposuction of the back.
 A bra-line back lift is often combined with liposuction of the lower back/hip rolls or other body contouring procedures.
-Dr. MacLennan and Dr. Schmidt will examine you and make recommendations for the procedures that would be ideal for you.
+Dr. MacLennan will examine you and make recommendations for the procedures that would be ideal for you.

-Loose skin and fat are removed through an incision that goes across the mid-back.
-While the incision is long, it is easy to hide under your bra strap or swimsuit.
+Loose skin and back fat are removed through an incision that goes across the mid-back.
+While the incision is long, it’s easy to hide under your bra strap or swimsuit.
 The incision is closed with dissolvable sutures and tape.
 No drain is required unless combined with significant liposuction of the lower back.

 What Is Recovery Like?